Maine Coon – a gentle giant

-The breed was first mentioned in the 19th century literature.
-In the end of 1860, the farmers from Maine told about their cats, which took part in a competition, Maine State Champion Coon Cat held in Skowhegan.
+The breed was first mentioned in 19th-century literature.
+At the end of 1860, the farmers from Maine told about their cats, which took part in a competition, Maine State Champion Coon Cat held in Skowhegan.
 The Maine Coon Cat Club was established much later – in the 1950s.
 Finally, the CFA accepted the breed in 1973.

 Males may weigh 6 to 11 kg (13 to 24 lb) and females 4 to 7 kg (9 to 15 lb).
 The height at shoulders varies from 25 to 41 cm (10 to 16 in).
 Male coon’s body weight may be up to 120 cm (47 in) (a tail itself, resembling a raccoon’s tail, may reach approximately 35 cm (14 in)).
 It is rectangular and reaches its full size quite late, when the cat is 3 to 5 years old (the majority of cats develop fully while they are 1 year old.)

 Maine Coon’s silky and soft coat may be long or semi-long.
 Its texture depends on its color.
-The shorter hair is on the head and the shoulders while the longest grows on the belly, on both sides and on the neck, around which many specimen have lion-like roof.
-Even though the cat has long, thick and long coat, it does not require an intensive grooming – it is able to self-maintain thanks to a thick and water-resistant undercoat.
+The shorter hair is on the head and the shoulders while the longest grows on the belly, on both sides and on the neck, around which many specimens have lion-like roofs.
+Even though the cat has a long, thick and long coat, it does not require intensive grooming – it is able to self-maintain thanks to a thick and water-resistant undercoat.
 The fur changes through the seasons of the year – it is thicker during winter and thinner during summer.

 Maine Coons are also very vocal.
 They are known for their frequent yowling, howling, trilling, chirping, and other loud vocalization.
 They seem to be able to shoot their owner’s mouth off – this is how they make a conversation.